Chiefs’ Reid, Bills’ McDermott to match wits for AFC title

 MOMENT ON MAHOMES

-The Chiefs’ quarterback, who was knocked out of last week’s game against Cleveland with a concussion, was cleared to practice on Wednesday and took the majority of first-team reps Thursday.
-Mahomes still needed clearance from team doctors and an independent neurologist, but all signs pointed to him being under center on Sunday.
+The Chiefs’ quarterback, who was knocked out of last week’s game against Cleveland with a concussion, took first-team reps all week.
+He was finally cleared to play by team doctors and an independent neurologist on Friday.

-“The goal is to have Patrick,” Hill said, “but I really don’t know.
-I feel like it doesn’t matter who is out there.
-Whoever steps in at quarterback, we’re going to put our confidence behind them in the same way.”
+“You have to take it day by day.
+I think that’s the biggest thing,” Mahomes said.
+“You can only control what you can control.
+Try to come in with a positive attitude, make myself better, prepare myself like I was going to play and luckily enough, I didn’t have any symptoms and now I can play.”

 OTHER CHIEF CONCERNS

-Chiefs cornerback Bashaud Breeland, who also sustained a concussion last Sunday, practiced this week while awaiting clearance from doctors and neurologists.
-Running back Le’Veon Bell was held out Thursday because of a swollen knee.
+Chiefs cornerback Bashaud Breeland, who also sustained a concussion last Sunday, practiced this week while awaiting clearance from doctors.
+Running back Le’Veon Bell was held out Thursday and Friday because of a swollen knee.

-On the flip side, Clyde Edwards-Helaire could return for the first time since a high-ankle sprain in Week 15 and Sammy Watkins could be back from a calf injury that he sustained the following week.
+On the flip side, Clyde Edwards-Helaire is expected to play for the first time since a high-ankle sprain in Week 15 and Sammy Watkins could be back from a calf injury that he sustained the following week.
 The rookie running back and the veteran wide receiver both practiced this week and moved around well in the portion of practice open to reporters.

 GROUNDED GAME